ceejbot/galls-law/fluent-conf.md

 # [fit] exponential monoliths
 # [fit] were going to be expensive

-^ Also they were on fire.
-Had to scale some way other than making a lot of copies of our couchdb.
+^ Had to scale some way other than making a lot of copies of our couchdb.

 ---